 The ramp is attached to the intake manifold with two bolts.

-Fuel pressure control
+Fuel pressure regulator

 The pressure regulator ensures that excess fuel is discharged through the drain line into the fuel tank.

-The pressure regulator is a fuel valve connected to a spring loaded diaphragm.
+The pressure regulator is a fuel valve connected to a spring-loaded diaphragm.

 The diaphragm divides the regulator cavity into two isolated chambers – "fuel" and "air".